 ALCM’s national office is located on the campus of Valparaiso University in Valparaiso, Indiana.
 The board of directors meets for one face-to-face meeting annually and communicates regularly throughout the year via conference calls.
-ALCM is governed by its constitution (bylaws), most recently amended at the August 2009 biennial meeting in Milwaukee, Wisconsin.
+ALCM is governed by its constitution (bylaws), most recently amended at the special meeting of the ALCM membership (online) in January, 2022.

-Membership in ALCM is drawn from all major Lutheran bodies and is open to all church musicians (full-time and part-time), pastors, and others who share the goals of the association.
+Membership in ALCM is drawn from all major Lutheran bodies as well as other denominations and is open to church musicians (full-time, part-time, retired, volunteer), pastors, and others who have an interest in the goals of the association.

 ALCM goals include: